Bridging the UK with the Far East

 We value your feedback!
 If you have any comments or concerns, please don’t hesitate to get in touch with us through the contact form on our website.

-We are also calling for sponsors for our upcoming webinars and the next live event during LISW 2023.
+We are also calling for sponsors for our next events in 2024.
 Contact us to discuss opportunities to get involved.